 Even if your dog genuinely enjoys their crate, remember that they should not spend large periods of their time in the crate.
 It is very important to make sure that your dog is not left alone for extended periods.

 In addition, it's important to make sure your dog's other needs are met before crating them at any time.
 Before putting your dog in their crate, make sure they have had enough activity, the proper amount of food for the time of day, and have recently used the bathroom outside.

 Choosing the right size dog crate

-Because your dog will be spending time in her crate, the right size crate is essential.
-Choose a crate large enough for him to stand, lay down, turn around and play with toys.
-It should be well ventilated, and, if your dog is still growing, it should be able to accommodate your dog's full grown size.
-There are several types of crates to choose from.
-Depending on what your needs are, you may consider a plastic "flight kennel" for travel or a collapsible metal crate for your home.
+Choosing the right size crate is essential.
+Choose a crate large enough for your dog to stand, lay down, turn around, and play with toys.
+If your dog is still growing, it should be able to accommodate your dog's full grown size.
+There are many different types of crates to choose from.
+If you are overwhelmed by the choices, this is a great question to ask your trainer.

-If your dog is particularly anxious or suffering from separation anxiety, crate training won't help.
-It may stop your dog from destroying your stuff, but she is more likely to injure herself trying to escape from her crate.
-Additional problems that may arise are whining or barking.
-Determining if your dog is testing you is important, but it is important not to yell or agitate your dog further.
+If your dog is particularly or suffering from separation anxiety, crate training won't help.
+It may stop your dog from destroying your stuff, but the dog is more likely to injure themselves trying to escape from the crate.
+Both separation anxiety and general anxiety are issues that should be treated separately, by a qualified trainer and possibly a veterinary behaviorist if necessary.
+Do not attempt to treat them with crate training.

 Are there alternatives to crate training?

 Yes, there are alternatives to crate training!
 If you need to keep your dog safely confined in one spot for a period of time, you can use management techniques like baby gates and other supplies to create dog-safe areas where your dog won't get into trouble.
 Work with a qualified dog trainer on this to ensure your dog is safe, content and free from excessive stress.